inspyration/xbus.broker/doc/source/semantics.rst

 a separation between :ref:`service <service>` and role because you can connect many different roles to your bus that will provide the same service.

-In effect, once you have described you work graph using a tree of :ref:`event nodes <event_node>`, each one attached to a distinct service, you'll be able to spawn as many real workers (programs that provide a service).
+In effect, once you have described your work graph using a tree of :ref:`event nodes <event_node>`, each one attached to a distinct service, you'll be able to spawn as many real workers (programs that provide a service) that will attach to one service.

 The bus will automatically distribute the work between all the roles that provide the same :ref:`service <service>`.